MovingPicture allows documentary and industrial filmmakers to pan and zoom on high resolution images (up to 8,000 by 8,000 pixels), ala "Ken Burns."

 A fully featured version of MovingPicture can be downloaded and installed in your Avid to try it out.
 The output image is watermarked, but is otherwise fully functional.

 The zip file will open up an installer.
 Right-click (or control-click) on installer, click on the Open option and follow the directions to install the plug in into its default location, typically the AVX2_Plugins folder.
+Please note that MovingPicture is not compatible with v10.15 (Catalina) and higher of macOS.

 Double-clicking on the installer will automatically install the MovingPicture plug in into its default location, typically the AVX2_Plugins folder.